verless/verless/docs/template-reference.md

 There are two types of templates, and each is represented with its own file:

 * `page.html`: This template is used to render your Markdown content.
-* `list-page.html`: This template is used to render generated index pages.
-Verless creates an index page for each directory in your content path, and all pages inside that directory are available to the index page.
+* `list-page.html`: This template is used to render generated list pages.
+Verless creates a list page for each directory in your content path, and all pages inside that directory are available to the list page.

 Both templates are required to build a static website.